stevedekorte/strvct.net/README.md

   left: 0;">[SVG diagram]</object>
 </diagram>

-#### Auto Collapsing and Expanding

-Master-Detail views, which have the detail view on the right, have the policy of collapsing/expanding the left most master views until there is space for the remaining views.
-This allows for responsive and efficient use across a very wide range of window/display sizes.

 ### Nesting

 By nesting these master-detail views with a combination of orientations, a flexible navigation structure is formed which maps well to many common application design patterns.
 This flexibility can be used to automatically adapt the layout based on the content, display size, and user preference.